oneapi-src/oneDPL/documentation/library_guide/parallel_api/buffers_and_usm.rst

-The ``begin`` and ``end`` functions can take SYCL 2020 deduction tags and ``sycl::no_init`` as arguments to explicitly mention which access mode should be applied to the buffer accessor when submitting a DPC++ kernel to a device.
+The ``begin`` and ``end`` functions can take SYCL 2020 deduction tags and ``sycl::no_init`` as arguments to explicitly mention which access mode should be applied to the buffer accessor when submitting a SYCL kernel to a device.
 For example:

 .. code:: cpp